• Posted On Thursday, November 29, 2018 by SalesLeads, Inc.

 business-1137363_960_720234.jpg

 Many HVAC companies make the mistake of using a linear sales approach that focuses specifically on driving sales.
-There's no denying the fact that sales are important, but there are other metrics that affect the performance and success of a HVAC company.
-If you own or manage an HVAC company, you should consider tracking the following sales metrics.
-Doing so will provide a deeper level of insight into the effectiveness of your sales strategy while subsequently revealing new ways to optimize and improve your sales efforts.
+While sales are undoubtedly important, other metrics significantly affect the performance and success of an HVAC company.
+By tracking the right sales metrics, you can gain a deeper understanding of your sales strategy's effectiveness and discover new ways to optimize and improve your sales efforts.
+Here are the key HVAC sales metrics you should consider monitoring.

-Lead Velocity Rate (LVR) reveals the growth or contraction of your heating company's lead generation efforts for a given period (typically per month).
-If you secure 100 leads in January and 130 leads in February, for instance, your company's LVR for February is 30%.
-A positive LVR indicates that your heating company is generating more leads than in previous months.
-If you have a negative LVR, it indicates that your furnace company is generating fewer leads than in previous months.
-Focus on increasing your HVAC company's LVR to fill the top of your sales funnel with lots of leads.
+1. Lead Velocity Rate (LVR): Lead Velocity Rate (LVR) measures the growth or contraction of your lead generation efforts over a specific period, typically monthly.
+For instance, if you secure 100 leads in January and 130 leads in February, your company's LVR for February is 30%.
+A positive LVR indicates that your company is generating more leads than in previous months, while a negative LVR suggests a decline.
+Focus on increasing your LVR to fill the top of your sales funnel with high-quality leads.
+Regularly analyze your LVR to identify trends and make data-driven decisions to enhance your lead generation strategies.

-This metric refers to the average time it takes your HVAC's sales team to reach out to a lead after acquiring his or her contact information.
-Ideally, HVAC sales reps should contact leads immediately after obtaining their contact information, but this doesn't always happen.
-It can take hours, days or even weeks for a sales rep to contact a new lead.
-According to a study cited by Vendesta, fewer than one in 10 companies have an average lead response time of five minutes or less.
+2. Lead Response Time: Lead response time refers to the average time it takes your sales team to reach out to a lead after acquiring their contact information.
+Ideally, sales reps should contact leads immediately, but this doesn't always happen.
+A study cited by Vendesta found that fewer than one in 10 companies have an average lead response time of five minutes or less.
+Reducing your lead response time can significantly improve your chances of converting leads into customers.
+Implement automated systems and streamlined processes to ensure prompt follow-up and enhance customer engagement.

 A really great and effective way of reducing your cost of sale is to subscribe to SalesLeads.
 Our service automatically finds projects within manufacturing, large facilities, warehouses that are growing, expanding, adding on space or renovating their facilities.
 Now that these have been identified, bringing these opportunities into your sales funnel is quicker as you are speaking to the right project person.
 One way to evaluate if this is a good service for you is to try it